cloudposse/atmos/website/docs/design-patterns/inline-component-configuration.md

 The Inline Component Configuration pattern provides the following benefits:

-- Very simple stack and component configuration
+- Very simple stack and component configurations

 - All components are defined in just one place (in one stack manifest) - easier to see what is provisioned and where